Skip to Main Content

 Your loan officer might email you a secure link where you can upload documents safely.
 Sometimes, phishing-scam characters send such links, so don’t hesitate to call your loan officer directly to confirm it’s legitimate.
 You should also hover your cursor over the sender’s address and any links (do not actually click them!) to see if you recognize them.
 If you’ve confirmed the email is legit, be sure to submit personal information using this link, not by replying to the email itself.

-There are many mortgage lenders out there, so if anything seems off with a lender you’re considering — a too-good-to-be-true rate, for example — don’t hesitate to move on to another one.
+There are many mortgage lenders out there, so if anything seems off with a lender you’re considering — a too-good-to-be-true 30-year mortgage rate, for example — don’t hesitate to move on to another one.

 How to get a mortgage online

-The process for applying for a mortgage online is similar to the process of applying the traditional way.
+The process for applying for a mortgage online is similar to the traditional application process.
 The key difference is that you’re doing it digitally, not in person or via the mail.
 Here is an outline of what you’ll need to do:

 1. Shop around

 To get started, gather your financial information (including bank statements, pay stubs and tax returns) and research at least three online mortgage lenders.
-Many will allow you to get a mortgage rate quote online before you submit an application.
-Keep in mind that rates change daily and your credit score can take a hit if there are several inquiries.
-With that in mind, aim to do this within a relatively short time frame — ideally on the same day for the most accurate comparison.
+Many will allow you to get a mortgage rate quote online before you apply.
+Keep in mind that rates change daily, and your credit score can take a hit if there are several inquiries beyond a 45-day window.
+With that in mind, compare lenders ideally on the same day for the most accurate comparison.

 2. Review the loan estimates

 Once you submit your applications and you’ve been preapproved for a loan, you’ll receive loan estimates from each lender.
-This estimate is based on the information you provided on your application, but it’s not a final offer — you’ll need to submit documents and lock in your rate for that to happen.
-Still, the loan estimate provides you information you need to understand the costs of each offer so you can choose the right one for you.
+This estimate is based on the information you provided on your application.
+It’s not a final offer, however.
+You’ll need to submit documents and lock in your rate for that to happen.
+Still, the loan estimate provides you with information to understand the costs of each offer so you can choose the right one for you.

 3. Choose a lender

 Take the time to compare your options.
-Consider whether the lender charges an origination fee and whether discount points have been factored into the offer, and how much these expenses could add to your closing costs.
+Consider whether the lender charges an origination fee, whether you’ve applied discount points to the offer, and how much these expenses could add to your closing costs.
 (Depending on how long you plan to stay in your home, paying points could end up saving you money.)

 In addition, keep an eye out for excessive fees that might not be necessary, such as an “email fee” or “miscellaneous fee,” and ask for clarification about any costs you don’t understand.